leereyno/quicksystemctl/README.md

 Do you find it annoying that systemctl is silent?
 Did the daemon start?
 Is there a problem?
 Better run systemctl again with the status option to find out...

-This scripts attempt to simplify the usage of systemctl for end users by creating distinct commands for the various operations that one usually performs with systemctl.
+These scripts attempt to simplify the usage of systemctl for end users by creating distinct commands for the various operations that one usually performs with systemctl.